Weekly Trend BriefEvidence window ending 2026-06-08

 Representative papers show where the activity is concentrated

-The representative set includes Quantum Time-Space Tradeoffs for Matrix Problems; On the success probability of the quantum algorithm for the short DLP; Integrated error-suppressed pipeline for quantum optimization of nontrivial binary combinatorial optimization problems on gate-model hardware at the 156-qubit scale; Lower bounds on bipartite entanglement in noisy graph states; and other recent papers.
+The representative set includes Quantum Time-Space Tradeoffs for Matrix Problems; MNISQ: A Large-Scale Quantum Circuit Dataset for Machine Learning in the NISQ Era; A Practical Protocol for Quantum Oblivious Transfer from One-Way Functions; Demonstration of efficient predictive surrogates for large-scale quantum processors; and Integrated error-suppressed pipeline for quantum optimization of nontrivial binary combinatorial optimization problems on gate-model hardware at the 156-qubit scale.
 These papers anchor the page's claims and keep the brief tied to visible evidence.

 8 representative papers